CMU-Perceptual-Computing-Lab/openpose/doc/library_how_to_develop.md

     1. Class parameters should start with `m`, class pointers with `p`, shared_ptrs with `sp`, unique_ptrs with `up`, static parameters with `s`.
     2. Function and class parameters coding style is the same other than the previous point.
     3. Any parameters should not contain special characters, simply letters and numbers (preferred only letters) separated with upper case.
 E.g., `mThisIsAParameter`, `thisIsAParameter`.
     4. In addition, the names should be self-explanatory and not abbreviated.
-Good examples: `counter`, `thisIs.
+Good examples: `counter`, `thisIs`.
 Bad examples: `ctr`, `var`.
-3. Lenght:
+3. Length:
     1. Lines should contain up to 120 characters.
 4. Comments:
     1. Only `//` comments are allowed in the code, `/* */` should not be used.